Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Note: Canning jars have been around forever.
 You might find some in an attic or a basement.
 Make sure the jars don't belong to your great, great grandma.
 In 1989 there were some new rules and materials that became a part of the mason jar to make for less breakage and safer canning.
 (Special note: If you do find old Mason jars, you might want to check e-bay or an antique store, I understand that old Mason jars are going for enough that one should get you a new case of jars.)

 There are many kinds of apples.
 If you are going to can many, I would suggest you go to a farmer's market or orchard.
 The best thing you can do for success is talk to the people who grow the apples.
 In different parts of the country, you find different kinds of apples.
 Not only are there eating apples, but there are different types of cooking apples you will want to be aware of for canning.
-If you want pie, you will want to question your seller about which apples are best.
-Some apples are best for applesauce and apple butter.
-If you want to can slices for pie or fried apples, you will want to mix your types of apples.

 Most apples will need a light syrup for the canning.
 Apples are sweet enough not to need much sugar.
 You probably wouldn't want to can Granny Smith apples.
 They are very green and very tart.
 Delicious red and yellow are not recommended for canning.